andrewalevin/fb22epubbot/README.md

 ### 3. 🔧 Direct Installation

-If you prefer to install the package manually or for dev, running this:
+If you prefer to install the package manually or for dev, copy and run this:

 ```bash
 mkdir -p fb22epubbot && cd fb22epubbot